MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-maxrecords.md

 ---
-title: IixssoQuery MaxRecords property
-description: Defines the maximum number of records (rows) to use in the query result set, which is an ADO Rowset object. ms.assetid: 9e09e861-d970-4956-bc91-35a95e9b7f63
+Description: Defines the maximum number of records (rows) to use in the query result set, which is an ADO Rowset object. ms.assetid: 9e09e861-d970-4956-bc91-35a95e9b7f63
-keywords:
-- MaxRecords property Indexing Service
-- MaxRecords property Indexing Service , IixssoQuery interface
-- IixssoQuery interface Indexing Service , MaxRecords property
-topic_type:
-- apiref
-api_name:
-- IixssoQuery.MaxRecords
-- IixssoQuery.get_MaxRecords
-- IixssoQuery.put_MaxRecords
-api_location:
-- Ixsso.dll
-api_type:
-- COM
+title: IixssoQuery::MaxRecords property
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev